Health (film): Plot

 Bearing similarities to Altman's 1975 film Nashville, along with a plotless structure, HealtH chronicles the progress of a health-food convention held at a luxury hotel in St Pete Beach, Florida.
 As the convention takes place, the members of an organization called HealtH hold a campaign to find out who will become its President.
 (Their name stands for "Happiness, Energy and Longevity through Health"; it also serves as their slogan.)
 The candidates are Esther Brill, an 83-year-old afflicted with narcolepsy who calls herself "the first lady of health"; Isabella Garnell, who is serious against commercialism and materialism; and Dr. Harold (Gil) Gainey, a salesperson-turned-independent.

 On the first day of the conference, The Steinettes (a female quartet dressed in green and yellow) introduce Dick Cavett, who is hosting his show on location and covering the details of the event.
 He interviews Gloria Burbank and Esther Brill, two of the candidates competing for the new Presidency of the HealtH organization.
 Burbank, a White House representative, has been sent to this venue on the President of the United States' behalf.
-Later that day at the hotel lounge, Burbank's ex-husband Harry Wolff plans to re-schedule the Cavett interview, due to difficulties with Brill during her profile.
+Later that day at the hotel lounge, Burbank's ex-husband Harry Wolff plans to reschedule the Cavett interview, due to difficulties with Brill during her profile.
 The moment Burbank heads to her room, Gil Gainey (a minor candidate) stops her and debates on the worth of her strategy.

 On the morning of the second day, several conventioneers notice a seemingly dead body sunk to the bottom of the pool from their balconies.
 Harry Wolff and the President's advisor on health, Gloria Burbank, are chatting by the deep end of the pool.
 Gloria then dives into the pool, not realizing there is a body floating on the bottom.
 As she approaches it, she finally sees it and screams in fear, heading back to the surface.
 Some other men dive in to rescue the drowned body, but it turns out that Gainey had been using an oxygen tank in order to play a publicity stunt.